Dauphin (provincial electoral district)

-Dauphin is a provincial electoral division in the Canadian province of Manitoba.
-It was originally created in 1881 with the expansion of the province's western boundary, eliminated in 1886, re-established in 1892, and finally abolished in 1999.
+Dauphin is a provincial electoral district of Manitoba, Canada.
+It was initially created in 1881 with the expansion of the province's western boundary, eliminated in 1886, re-established in 1892, and finally abolished in 1999.
 Most of its territory went to the new riding of Dauphin-Roblin, though a small amount went to the riding of Swan River.
 Dauphin-Roblin was largely replaced by a new Dauphin riding in the 2008 redistribution, expanding to include Ste.
 Rose du Lac.

-Dauphin was initially centred on the community of Dauphin, Manitoba, though it now encompasses much rural territory as well.
+Dauphin was initially centred on the community of Dauphin, though it now encompasses much rural territory.
 It is located in the province's mid-northern region, close to the provincial border with Saskatchewan.